Job Opportunities

 (1) Fill out a general application on WorkDay and (2) apply for specific jobs on the EECS Secondary Application System

-1. WorkDay: Submit an application by going to myworkday.com and clicking on either ‘student openings’ or ‘career.’
-Enter the appropriate job requisition number (REQ_0000053827) in the search bar and click the search button.
+- WorkDay: Submit an application by going to myworkday.com , clicking on “Career Hub”, and then “Career Opportunities”.
+Enter the appropriate job requisition number REQ_0000076291 in the Career Opportunities search bar (NOT the search bar at the very top of the page) and click the search button.
 Click to apply online and upload a résumé and cover letter.
 NOTE: DO NOT SUBMIT MORE THAN ONE APPLICATION PER JOB TITLE, EVEN IF YOU ARE APPLYING FOR MULTIPLE JOBS WITHIN A PARTICULAR CATEGORY.

-The Department of Computer Science and Engineering invites applications for Grader and Learning Assistant wage payroll positions for the Summer 2024 semester.
+The Department of Computer Science and Engineering invites applications for Learning Assistant wage payroll positions for the summer 2026 semester.

 Applicants should be enrolled in one of the Computer Science and Engineering academic programs: either Computer Science, Computer Engineering, Data Science, the graduate Computer Science and Engineering program, or a closely related field.